 Any activity that involves impact to your hands (from contact sports like volleyball to weightlifting) can bend or break the prongs that hold your stone in place, causing it to fall out of its setting.
 Similarly, experts warn against wearing it during water activities such as swimming, water skiing, or boating, as it's far easier for your ring to slip off when your hands are wet.
 "I've heard so many stories about rings getting lost in lakes and oceans," Woolf-Willis says.
 Even walking or jogging could put your ring in contact with the elements.

-If you work out a lot, consider a rubber ring that you won't have to worry about at all.
+If you work out a lot, consider a rubber or silicone ring that you won't have to worry about at all.

 Don't Wear It While Cleaning